bryanchun/COMP3111H/README.md

 2. Treat USD convert to HKD in 1:7.8.
 3. The system is used in Windows machines with Orcale JDK.
 4. The interpretation of the prompt of Advanced Task 3 is that last seven days counts from the time of view of the tab instead of the time of search.
+5. After loading search from a file, no refine search can be performed.

 ## Project Problem Statement and Activities